 Another tip that sounds kind of stupid up front (I know this) is to not miss the vintage subway cars.
 Look, I realize it’s a major part of the museum but upon first inspection, you may think you’ve missed them.

-The New York Transit Museum is actually two floors, with the vintage car portion is on the lowest of the two levels.
+The New York Transit Museum is actually two floors, with the vintage car portion on the lowest of the two levels.
 Just when you think you’ve seen the entire museum, backtrack towards the entrance/exit and the stairs down into the former Court St. subway station will be right there.

 Why visit the New York Transit Museum